jcavell/naomifisherpsychology/README.md

 - `npm run format` - Format code with Prettier

 ## Basket (Cart)

+React components are used for the shopping basket and checkout.

+The styles are modular.
+They are defined within src/styles/components/cart and src/styles/components/checkout.

+the project uses react-use-cart: https://github.com/sammdec/use-cart.
+This stores the cart items in local storage.

-Items stored in the cart are of type BasketItem
+Items stored in the cart are of type `BasketItem` for both webinars and courses:

 ```typescript
 export type BasketItem = {